Skip to main content

 • transaction_timeout.

-These parameters allow flexible configuration of logging and monitoring, as well as more precise analysis of DBMS performance under specific load profiles;
+These parameters allow you to flexibly configure logging and monitoring and more accurately analyze DBMS performance under specific load profiles;

 • updated the Control Panel: